Woman who says Herschel Walker paid for abortion says he said she wouldn’t be ‘safe’

 Ms Doe repeated that initially she went to an abortion clinic to have the procedure but was too afraid.
 As a result, she said Mr Walker drove her to the clinic so she could have the abortion.

-“He waited in the car while I went in and had the procedure,” she said.
+“He waited in the car while I went in and had the procedure,” she said, for which Mr Walker paid her cash for the abortion.
+Ms Doe said afterward, he became more distant.

+“He distanced himself from me almost immediately,” she said.
+“I told my parents that I had a miscarriage because I couldn’t tell them the truth.”

+Two of Ms Doe’s friends said she confided in them in the 1990s about the affair and her unplanned pregnancy.
+Her friend also showed a photo of Ms Doe and Mr Walker in 2019.

 Register for free to continue reading